Franklin D. Roosevelt: Wartime conferences

 Roosevelt, Churchill, and Stalin met for a second time at the February 1945 Yalta Conference in Crimea.
 With the end of the war in Europe approaching, Roosevelt's primary focus was convincing Stalin to enter the war against Japan; the Joint Chiefs had estimated that an American invasion of Japan would cause as many as one million American casualties.
 In return, the Soviet Union was promised control of Asian territories such as Sakhalin Island.
-The three leaders agreed to hold a conference in 1945 to establish the United Nations, and they also agreed on the structure of the United Nations Security Council, which would be charged with ensuring international security.
+The three leaders agreed to hold a conference in 1945 to establish the United Nations, and they also agreed on the structure of the United Nations Security Council.
 Roosevelt did not push for the immediate evacuation of Soviet soldiers from Poland, but he won the issuance of the Declaration on Liberated Europe, which promised free elections in countries that had been occupied by Germany.
-Germany itself would not be dismembered but would be jointly occupied by the United States, France, Britain, and the Soviet Union.
-Against Soviet pressure, Roosevelt and Churchill refused to consent to impose huge reparations and deindustrialization on Germany after the war.
+Germany itself would be jointly occupied by the US, France, Britain, and the Soviet Union.
+Against Soviet pressure, Roosevelt and Churchill refused to impose huge reparations and deindustrialization on Germany after the war.

-During March 1945, Roosevelt sent strongly worded messages to Stalin accusing him of breaking his Yalta commitments over Poland, Germany, prisoners of war, and other issues.
-When Stalin accused the Western Allies of plotting behind his back a separate peace with Hitler, Roosevelt replied: "I cannot avoid a feeling of bitter resentment towards your informers, whoever they are, for such vile misrepresentations of my actions or those of my trusted subordinates."
+In March 1945, Roosevelt sent strongly worded messages to Stalin accusing him of breaking his Yalta commitments.
 Roosevelt's role in the Yalta Conference has been controversial; critics charge that he naively trusted the Soviet Union to allow free elections in Eastern Europe, while supporters argue that there was little more that Roosevelt could have done for the Eastern European countries given the Soviet occupation and the need for cooperation with the Soviet Union.

 Course of the war

-The Allies invaded French North Africa in November 1942, securing the surrender of Vichy French forces within days of landing.
+The Allies invaded French North Africa in November 1942 with Operation Torch, securing the surrender of Vichy French forces within days.
 At the January 1943 Casablanca Conference, the Allies agreed to defeat Axis forces in North Africa and then launch an invasion of Sicily, with an attack on France to take place in 1944.
-At the conference, Roosevelt also announced that he would only accept the unconditional surrender of Germany, Japan, and Italy.
-In February 1943, the Soviet Union won a major victory at the Battle of Stalingrad, and in May 1943, the Allies secured the surrender of over 250,000 German and Italian soldiers in North Africa, ending the North African Campaign.
+In February 1943, the Soviet Union won a major victory at the Battle of Stalingrad, and in May 1943, the Allies secured the surrender of German and Italian forces in North Africa, ending the North African Campaign.
 The Allies launched an invasion of Sicily in July 1943, capturing the island the following month.
-In September 1943, the Allies secured an armistice from Italian prime minister Pietro Badoglio, but Germany quickly restored Mussolini to power.
-The Allied invasion of mainland Italy commenced in September 1943, but the Italian Campaign continued until 1945 as German and Italian troops resisted the Allied advance.
+The Allied invasion of mainland Italy commenced in September 1943, but the Italian Campaign continued until 1945.